 - Keeping pets may not be allowed in some housing complexes.
 Check in advance if it is allowed to keep pets in your building.

-- Animals that could attack people such as medium-size monkeys, raptorial birds (eagles and hawks), crocodiles and snakes are categorized as special animals.
-If you wish to keep one as a pet, you are required to obtain permission from the municipal authorities.
+- Animals that could attack people such as medium-size monkeys, raptorial birds (eagles and hawks), crocodiles and snakes are categorized as specified animals.
+If you wish to keep one as a pet, you are required to obtain permission from the Governor of Tokyo.
 Contact the Animal Protection and Consultation Center of the Bureau of Social Welfare and Public Health for more details.

 Animals and pets

 - You are required to register a new pet dog within 30 days from the date you become the owner.
 Registration is accepted at the municipal office in the ward (or city, town or village) where you reside and public health center.

 - Once you register your dog, you will receive a license tag, which should be attached to the dog’s collar.

 - You need to report events such as your change of address, change of owner, or the dog’s death to the municipal office in the ward (or city, town or village) where you reside.